thecooltechguy/smartphone-servers/pi_server/README.md

 python send_heartbeat.py &
 ```

-This script will register a new device with the server and will send heartbeat to the server every 60 seconds in teh background.
+This script will register a new device with the server and will send heartbeat to the server every 60 seconds in the background.
 This script should be run from the phone.

 ### Open a socket
 ```shell script